NeonN3mesis/AutoGPTReddit/README.md

    ```shell
    pip install -r requirements.txt
    ```
+3. **Zip/compress the plugin folder**
-3. **Update your plugins_config.yaml file** to enable the plugin.
+4. **Update your plugins_config.yaml file** to enable the plugin.
 If you skip this step, the plugin won't be loaded.

    ```shell